PolarGeospatialCenter/setsm_postprocessing_python/README.md

 * `--nofilter-coreg` :: By default, all filters (edge, water, and cloud) are applied during the coregistration step with the assumption that the filters remove only bad data and lead to a better coregistration.
 If the filters are instead removing more good data than bad data, a better coregistration may be achieved by providing this argument to turn off the offending filters during the coregistration step.
 (Note that the edge filter must be applied in both the coregistration and mosaicking steps because it is known that DEMs produced by SETSM have a border of bad data around their edges that needs to be cropped off before merging.)
 * `--save-coreg-step` :: When the scenes2strips process is split into separate coregistration and mosaicking steps due to providing `--nowater`/`--nocloud`, this option allows for caching the results of the coregistration step.
 Set this option to `all` if you want the full unfiltered version of strip output in addition to a filtered version.
 Set it to `meta` if you want to make sure to have a backup of the translation values for `--meta-trans-dir` in case of a crash.
 Also note that the strip segment *meta.txt* files saved with this option will have different values for the the RMSE component of the "Mosaicking Alignment Statistics" than the output strip meta files saved in the `--dst` directory because the RMSE statistic is properly recalculated for the unfiltered version of the strip during the mosaicking step.
 For conditions on when this argument applies, see the `--help` text.
 * `--rmse-cutoff` :: After the iterative coregistration step is complete, the final RMSE value for the coregistration is reported.
 If that RMSE value is greater than the value specified by this argument, the scene that failed to register to the strip will become the start of a new strip segment.
-* `--scheduler` :: Currently only the PBS and SLURM job schedulers are supported.
+* `--scheduler` :: Currently, only the PBS and SLURM job schedulers are supported.
 If you provide this argument, note that if you do not specify a particular PBS/SLURM jobscript to run with the `--jobscript` argument a default jobscript will be selected from the 'jobscripts' folder in the repo root directory that corresponds to this script and the indicated scheduler type.
 * `--jobscript` :: REQUIREMENTS: The jobscript MUST (1) be readable by the provided `--scheduler` job scheduler type, (2) load the Python environment that includes all required packages as specified above under "Python package dependencies" before it (3) executes the main command that runs the script for a single `--stripid` by means of substituting the entire command into the jobscript through the environment variable `$p1`.
 * `--logdir` :: If this argument is NOT provided and you are using the default jobscripts from this repo, the default output log file directory for SLURM is the directory where the command to run the script was submitted, while for PBS it is the `$HOME` directory of the user who submitted the command.
 * `--email` :: If this option is provided (with or without an email address) and you are using the default jobscripts from this repo, an email will be sent to the email address tied to your user account upon end or abort of ONLY the job that was submitted last in the batch (to avoid spamming you with emails).
 This relies on the the mail option provided by the selected job scheduler, which is not supported on every system.
 If an email address is also provided with this option, an additional email will be sent upon end or error of the last submitted task/job using `email.mime.text.MIMEText` with `smtplib` from the Python Standard Library.